silkroadnomad/doichain.org.2024/README.md

 - [ ] test a deployed version is receiving all nameOps from locally running browsers via istanbul
 - [x] when reading TOP 100 NameOps other peers then relay can answer too
 - [ ] when receiving name_ops they must be checked if they are trustworthy (anybody could send nameOps arond and claim they are from the blockchain)
-- [ ] when entering a Doichain address in to find name field inside nameInput.svelte, scan address for nameOps and use them in currentNameOp and currentNameUtxo
-- [ ] pub-sub messages from relay (CID-ADDING, CID-ADDED) seem not reliable.
-Should we repeat them?
 - [x] LIST_LAST_100 should be indexed in parallel on relay
 - [x] LIST_LAST_100 100 name-ops message should be called
 - [x] relay doesn't publish